-When a giant angry turnip was elected president of the United States last year, I started to feel a little down.
+When an angry radioactive turnip was elected president of the United States in the apocalyptic year that was 2016, I started to feel a little down.
 Naturally my response was to buy an unabridged copy of Robert Burton’s The Anatomy of Melancholy.
-My get-out-of-bed-without-crying-plan is to read a little piece of this gargantuan lump of knowledge daily, and I will illustrate it as I go.
+My get-out-of-bed-without-crying-plan is to read a little piece of this gargantuan lump of four hundred-year-old knowledge daily, and I will illustrate it as I go.
 I started www.masterofliterature.com to share my pictures and, I hope, coerce others into reading along with me.
-Whoops, of course I mean convince.
+Whoops, of course I meant convince.
 It is so easy to confuse those two.
 Convince!
 That’s what I meant.

 So, Devon, you want me to read the complete, unabridged Anatomy of Melancholy with you?
 How long is it?

 Well, if you don’t include the notes, which are in Latin anyhow, it’s only 1,132 pages!
 It’s a real page turner too, I promise, such a quick read really.
 (Why the motherloving heck didn’t the publisher translate the Latin notes in my edition?
 Did they just assume that anyone buying the complete Anatomy of Melancholy would be some nutjob who speaks Latin in the 21st century?
 That was probably a safe assumption.)